Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes

-\begin{Example} Consider data from a one-way factorial design where the factor is ordinal with classes A, B, and C. For simplicity, we choose the same ridge penalty $\lambda$ for each class.
-Say we have prior information that A is closer to B and B is closer to C than A is to C. The fusion penalty on the pairs containing the intermediate level B might then be allowed to be stronger.
+\begin{example} Consider data from a one-way factorial design where the factor is ordinal with classes $\mathrm{A}$, $\mathrm{B}$, and $\mathrm{C}$.
+For simplicity, we choose the same ridge penalty $\lambda$ for each class.
+Say we have prior information that $\mathrm{A}$ is closer to $\mathrm{B}$ and $\mathrm{B}$ is closer to $\mathrm{C}$ than $\mathrm{A}$ is to $\mathrm{C}$.
+The fusion penalty on the pairs containing the intermediate level $\mathrm{B}$ might then be allowed to be stronger.
 The following penalty graph and matrix are thus sensible:

-Depending on the application, one might even omit the direct shrinkage between A and C by fixing $\lambda_\mathrm{AC} = 0$.
-A similar penalty scheme might also be relevant if one class of the factor is an unknown mix of the remaining classes and one wishes to borrow statistical power from such a class. \QEDE \end{Example}
+Depending on the application, one might even omit the direct shrinkage between $\mathrm{A}$ and $\mathrm{C}$ by fixing $\lambda_\mathrm{AC} = 0$.
+A similar penalty scheme might also be relevant if one class of the factor is an unknown mix of the remaining classes and one wishes to borrow statistical power from such a class. \end{example}

-\begin{Example} In two-way or $n$-way factorial designs one might wish to retain similarities in the `direction' of each factor along with a factor-specific penalty.
-Consider, say, 3 oncogenic data sets (DS$_1$, DS$_2$, DS$_3$) regarding $\ABC$ and $\GCB$ DLBCL cancer patients.
+\begin{example} In two-way or $n$-way factorial designs one might wish to retain similarities in the `direction' of each factor along with a factor-specific penalty.
+Consider, say, 3 oncogenomic data sets ($\mathrm{DS}_1$, $\mathrm{DS}_2$, $\mathrm{DS}_3$) regarding $\ABC$ and $\GCB$ DLBCL cancer patients.
 This yields a total of $G = 6$ classes of data.
 One choice of penalization of this $2$ by $3$ design is represented by the penalty graph and matrix below: